neonoct/PROJ-PYAI/MUSIC_GENRE_CLAS/README.txt

 https://www.kaggle.com/datasets/vicsuperman/prediction-of-music-genre

+instance_id: Likely an identifier for each record in the dataset.
+popularity: Numeric value representing the popularity of a track.
+acousticness: Measure of how acoustic a track is.
+danceability: Measure of how suitable a track is for dancing based on a combination of musical elements.
+duration_ms: Duration of the track in milliseconds.
+energy: Measure of intensity and activity.
+instrumentalness: Indicates the likelihood that a track contains no vocals.
+liveness: Detects the presence of an audience in the recording.
+loudness: The overall loudness of a track in decibels (dB).
+speechiness: Measures the presence of spoken words in a track.
+valence: Measure of the musical positiveness conveyed by a track.

 1-some songs are in two separate rows for being in two different genres(e.g-Blockhead-Cheer up, You're Not Dead Yet" is both in electronic and jazz)-total 7k
  (also their popularity are different in each instance as well as their genres) Total songs with multiple genres: 3633